JappyPing/noise2read/docs/source/Usage/Configuration.rst

 .. code-block:: console

     [Paths]
-    ResultDir = "./result/"
+    ResultDir = "./result/" # set output directory

     [SourceInputData]
-    input_file = path/to/data.fastq # change this to your full path data
+    input_file = path/to/data.fastq # set your data to be corrected
-    ground_truth_data = path/to/data.fastq # optional
+    # ground_truth_data = path/to/data.fastq # only set when you have groundtruth data, otherwise comment it

     [General]
     num_workers = -1 # if num_workers = -1 or 0, nois2read will use all the available cpus
     verbose = True
     min_iters = 100
     iso_change_detail = True
     top_n = 100